 If you’re following me on Instagram, you may have seen me promoting Tired Dreamers Club.
-However, there’s a chance you don’t know what it is.
-Probably because I’ve barely spoken about its origin story.
+However, there’s a chance you don’t know what it is —probably because I’ve barely spoken about its origin story.
 Unlike most of my projects, this one came about quickly.
-No major planning, plotting or thinking involved.
+There was no major planning, plotting or thinking involved.

 Except the root of Tired Dreamers Club stems from feelings I’ve been working through for some time.
 As mentioned in my last post, I’ve been creating online content for ten years.
 I felt wiped out after working insane hours, juggling many hats, and becoming a mom.
 It was time for a change.
-For the past two years I’ve been focusing on my self-care needs more.
-Putting my life before my work (whenever possible).
+For the past two years, I’ve been focusing on my self-care needs more.
+I was putting my life before my work (whenever possible).
 It’s something I’ve been too afraid to do in the past.
 I’d glorified being exhaustingly busy.
-What surprised me is how my creativity actually thrived when I took more time for myself.
+What surprised me is how my creativity thrived when I took more time for myself.
 It was a lightbulb moment.

 So What’s Tired Dreamers Club?

-In order to thrive creatively, we need to be pay close attention to our needs.
+To thrive creatively, we need to pay close attention to our needs.
 We must be thoughtful and intentional about our self-care.
-The tortured artists may have their place, but for most of us, that idea isn’t going to work nor is it healthy.
+The tortured artists may have their place, but for most of us, that idea isn’t going to work, nor is it healthy.
 It’s about acknowledging that when we’re struggling to make good art, it probably means that there are areas of our life that need nurturing.
-Taking care of ourselves is not going to take away from our creativity, but actually spark wonder and joy in ways that will only help our art.
-When you’re feeling too tired to make things it’s time to step away and focus on you.
+Taking care of ourselves is not going to take away from our creativity, but spark wonder and joy in ways that will only help our art.
+When you’re feeling too tired to make things, it’s time to step away and focus on you.

 We hope that TDC will offer a unique perspective with a creative director and a therapist for you to engage with.
 What’s most exciting to Cassidy and me is how collaborative this “club” is already feeling within a few short months.
 Many of you have been commenting, sending us DMs and emailing us about how excited you are.
 It feels like a safe space where we can shed light on a lot of the feelings we have when it comes to our creative process and how we can work through it together.